-You cannot use a Requester Pays bucket as the target bucket for end user logging, or vice versa.
-However, you can turn on end user logging on a Requester Pays bucket where the target bucket is a non Requester Pays bucket.
+You cannot use a Requester Pays bucket as the target bucket for end user logging, or vice versa; however, you can turn on end user logging on a Requester Pays bucket where the target bucket is not a Requester Pays bucket.

-You can use Amazon DevPay to sell the content stored in your Requester Pays bucket.
+You can use Amazon DevPay to sell content that is stored in your Requester Pays bucket.
 For more information, go to "Using Amazon S3 Requester Pays with DevPay," in the Using Amazon S3 Requester Pays with DevPay.

-The charge for successful Requester Pays requests is straight forward: the requester pays for data transfer and the request; the bucket owner pays for the data storage.
-However, the bucket owner is charged for the request if:
+The charge for successful Requester Pays requests is straightforward: the requester pays for the data transfer and the request; the bucket owner pays for the data storage.
+However, the bucket owner is charged for the request under the following conditions:

 The requester doesn't include the parameter

 x-amz-request-payerin the header (GET, HEAD, or POST) or as a parameter (REST) in the request (HTTP code 403).